 I have three main current research projects.
 The first one is an attempt to look in a more comprehensive and theoretical way at the question of why, how and when ‘outsiders’ find a place in social movements.
 It is called Other People’s Struggles.
 It has two parts.
 There is a mostly theoretical part, which is envisaged as a contribution to social movement theory.
 In social movement theory, there is the concept of the ‘conscience constituent’ – a participant in a social movement who does not stand to gain if the movement is successful, but participates nonetheless.
 I revisit this theory and propose some modifications.

 My book setting out this theory is called Other People’s Struggles: Outsiders in Social Movements.
-It is under contract to Oxford University Press and will appear in 2019.
+It was published by Oxford University Press in 2019.